 By Rabbi Charles Feinberg

-Rabbi Charles Feinberg is executive director of Interfaith Action for Human Rights in Washington.
+Rabbi Charles Feinberg is the executive director of Interfaith Action for Human Rights.